Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Exact projective measurements are impossible

 for some Hermitian matrices $\lbrace H_{E}^{(i)}\rbrace_{i}$ on $\bigotimes_{k=1}^{N}\mathcal{H}_{k}$.
 Note that Eq.~\eqref{eConditionalForm} can only be considered as a sum of a free system Hamiltonian $ H_\sys$ and some interaction $ H_{int}$ in the case where the pointer basis consists of eigenstates of $ H_\sys$.
 For measurement in any other basis, it corresponds to an interaction term alone, necessitating the so-called measurement limit, often used in dynamical models of measurement, where free terms in the Hamiltonian are neglected \textit{i.e.}~$ H\approx H_{int}$ (see \textit{e.g.}~\cite{Busch_1996}).
+One can understand this as a manifestation of the Wigner-Araki-Yanase theorem~\cite{wigner1952messung,araki1960measurement}, which implies that observables that do not commute with the free Hamiltonian cannot be measured exactly.
+In this non-commuting case, Eq.~\eqref{eConditionalForm} can hold approximately if the interaction is sufficiently strong that the free evolution can be neglected in the course of equilibration, as we discuss in Sec.~\ref{sec:Discussion}.